-There’s always more than one great spot you can build on, views in all directions, sunsets and sunrises to enjoy – Where do you start?
+There’s always more than one great spot you can build on, views in all directions!
+Sunsets and sunrises to enjoy – where do you start?
 How do you make sure you’ll be living in the best home possible on this special piece of land?

 This can have a big impact on cost too.
 You may need to provide additional fire proofing construction or have an area of trees cleared.
-Getting a detailed Bushfire Report that assesses each face of your home independently may cost more up front, but can save you a lot in construction costs and lead to the best positioning of your home.
+Getting a detailed Bushfìre Report that assesses each face of your home independently may cost more up front but can save you a lot in construction costs and lead to the best positioning of your home.

-the slope and distance of tanks need to be considered as well as the capacity you are after and whether you want in-ground or above ground tanks.
+The slope and distance of tanks need to be considered as well as the capacity you are after and whether you want in ground or above ground tanks.
 They are a significant cost including pumps, rainwater heads, excavation and plumbing so factor the complete cost in early.

-You need to provide what’s noted in your building contract as ‘All Weather Access’.
-That means it’s your responsibility to ensure the builder and suppliers can access the site throughout construction.
+You need to provide vehicle access in your building contract as All Weather Access.
+That means its your responsibility to ensure the builder and suppliers can access the site throughout construction.
 You may need to import road base or cut a well-designed road or driveway before construction commences.
-The length of the driveway and the type of finish can make this another considerable cost in your total budget.
+The length of the driveway and the type of finish can make this another consideration in your acreage home design plans.

 These can vary for rural areas and be important if there are any secondary dwellings on the site.
 We always check these requirements before design begins.

-If you need to extend power a long way from the road or if your need to get Energex involved for any installation work to your site, the costs can be significant, so get some quotes before you buy or early in the process.
-You may also need 3Phase power and allow additional funds for an upgraded meter box and cabling.
+If you need to extend power a long way from the road or if your need to get Energex involved for any installation work to your site, the costs can be significant so get some quotes before you buy or early in the process.
+You may also need 3 Phase power and allow additional funds for an upgraded meter box and cabling.